MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 You can use the Azure portal, REST APIs, or an Azure SDK to [create an index](search-how-to-load-search-index.md).

-An index must exist on the search service before you create the skillset or run the indexer
+An index must exist on the search service before you create the skill set or run the indexer

 ```json
 {